noahehall/theBookOfNoah/linux/docker/docker.md

   - docker can adjust the feature (i.e. capabilities) authorization of processes within containers
     - whenever a presource - override resource limits
     - sys_rocess attempts to make a gated system call, the capabilities of htat process are checked for the required capability
+    - to use linux capabilities
+      - remove the `CAP_` prefixm, and lowercase the name
   - default dropped capabilities
     - setpcap - modify process capabilities
     - sys_module - insert/remove kernel modules